Are Contract Research Organization Jobs Good to Start Your Life Science Career?

 Are Contract Research Organization Jobs for You?

 Because the activities of contract research organization jobs are often so broad, there may be career opportunities for all education levels—and certainly most specializations as well.

 “Our minimum requirement for entry-level positions is high school diploma or GED, and this is a great opportunity to explore entry-level lab assistant positions, with the potential to move up to technician roles,” said Haydee Acebo, Manager of Global Talent Acquisition for CRO Charles River Laboratories.

 And Charles River offers tuition reimbursement, so it may be a great opportunity to become acquainted with a good laboratory practice (GLP) environment while returning to school for a higher degree.

-At the associate and bachelor’s degree levels, Acebo says, “There are technician and advanced technician positions, as well as roles for those who are on a scientist or regulatory affairs path.
+At the associate and bachelor’s degree levels, Acebo says about the contract research organization jobs available, “There are technician and advanced technician positions, as well as roles for those who are on a scientist or regulatory affairs path.
 There are also opportunities for lead, supervisor, and manager positions.”

 Acebo points out, and this probably shouldn’t be a surprise given the high-level technical work many CROs perform for biopharma companies, that many of their employees at the scientist level have PhDs across numerous disciplines.